-Among the most common herbaceous native species with ornamental use were Beloperone gutatta, Spathiphyllum wallisii, Dahlia coccinea, Zinnia elegans, Commelina coelestis, Plumbago pulchella, and Nephrolepis exaltata.
+Among the most common herbaceous native species appreciate ornamentally are Beloperone gutatta, Spathiphyllum wallisii, Dahlia coccinea, Zinnia elegans, Commelina coelestis, Plumbago pulchella, and Nephrolepis exaltata.
 The most common shrubs were Rhus trilobata, Tecoma stans, Euphorbia pulcherrima, Bauhinia purpurea, and Parthenocissus quinquefolia.
-Many of these species have similar ethnobotanical uses in other regions of Mexico or in other regions of northern Latin America such as Venezuela [53,54].
+Many of these taxa have similar ethnobotanical implications in other regions of Mexico or in other regions of northern Latin America [53].
 The most common native trees with ornamental use in Iturbide were Acer negundo, Juniperus flaccida, Carya illinoinensis, Juglans major, Magnolia grandiflora, Morus celtidifolia, Pinus cembroides, Casimiroa pringlei, Salix nigra, Fraxinus americana, and Quercus virginiana.
-From the ornamental species, 45 have other types of uses such as food, medicine, and construction material (Appendix A).
-Some of these species holds multiple ethonobotanical uses, such as Matricaria recutita [55] and different species of Opuntia [56], Quercus [57], Prunus [58], Citrus [59], and Capsicum [60].
-According to interviewees, ornamental herbaceous species are especially selected for their physognomy.
-The selection of ornamental shrubs and trees is based on their general appearance, life form, maximum height and other uses, such as providing shade in cities, food, firewood, and for construction material (Appendix A).
-Some shrubby or ornamental tree species with succulent stems are used as living fences, notably the columnar cacti [61].
+Of the ornamental species, 45 have other types of exploitation such as food, medicine, and construction material (Appendix A).
+Some of these species hold multiple ethnobotanical uses, such as Matricaria recutita, and different species of Opuntia, Quercus , Prunus, Citrus, and Capsicum.
+According to interviewees, ornamental herbaceous taxa are specially selected for their physiognomy.
+The selection of ornamental shrubs and trees is based on their general appearance, life form, maximum height and forms of exploitation, such as providing shade in cities, food, firewood, and construction material (Appendix A).
+Some shrubby or ornamental tree species with succulent stems are used as living fences, notably the columnar cacti [54].

-3.3.
+3.2.2.
 Medicinal

-Medicine was the second most common use in the study, with 100 species, which represent the 40% of the total flora found.
-All of them are basically used to cure or alleviate different illnesses.
-At least 36 different plant families have some medicinal use, with Asteraceae (16 genera and 16 species), Lamiaceae (12 genera and 13 species), Euphorbiaceae (5 genera and 5 species), and Cactacee (3 genera and 6 species), being the most represented.
-These families with medicinal uses are recurrent in different areas of Mexico [45,62].
+Medicine was the second relevant anthropocentric category in the study, with 100 species, representing 40% of the total flora found.
+A value was raised considering that it is a mestizo region in comparison with the number of species reported for indigenous regions [1,2,7,49].
+The mentioned taxa are used to cure or alleviate different illnesses.
+At least 36 different plant families have some medicinal application, with Asteraceae (16 genera and 16 species), Lamiaceae (12 genera and 13 species), Euphorbiaceae (5 genera and 5 species), and Cactaceae (3 genera and 6 species), being the most represented, the first families reported around the world [1,2,7] .
+These medicinal families are recurrent in different areas of Mexico [9,55].
 In Iturbide, practically all parts of the plant are used for medicinal purposes (Figure 3c).
 Leaves from 67 different species are frequently used for medical purposes, of which 64 are native herbaceous species.
 Among the most common native herbaceous species mentioned by interviewees were Equisetum laevigatum, Monarda citriodora, Chrysactinia mexicana, Hedeoma drummondii, Eryngium heterophyllum, Artemisa ludoviciana, Euphorbia dentata, and Tagetes lucida.
-The most common exotic herbaceous species with medicinal uses were Matricaria recutita, Ocimum basilicum, Allium sativum, Ruta graveolens, and Zingiber officinale (Appendix A).
+The most common exotic herbaceous species in local medicine were Matricaria recutita, Ocimum basilicum, Allium sativum, Ruta graveolens, and Zingiber officinale (Appendix A).